d-levin/Gearlist-Mongoose/server/README.md

 In user controller, if password has changed, then hash it In model, for new users always hash password
 For consistency, maybe only call hash function from controller?
+* HTTPS on port 3001
+	* Routes do not work over https

 Error checking on front-end
 If !error && data == null, then user not found